Brand: Individual branding

 Marketers associate separate products or lines with separate brand names - such as Seven-Up, Kool-Aid, or Nivea Sun (Beiersdorf - which may compete against other brands from the same company (for example, Unilever owns Persil, Omo, Surf, and Lynx).

 Challenger brands

 A challenger brand is a brand in an industry where it is neither the market leader nor a niche brand.
 Challenger brands are categorized by a mindset that sees them have business ambitions beyond conventional resources and an intent to bring change to an industry.
+Challengers change the marketing or perception of the product or service being sold.
+Challenger brands target the market leader.

+Disruptor brands

+Like the challenger brand, a disruptor brand is a brand in an industry where it is neither the market leader nor a niche brand.
+Disruptor brands try to create a new market or utilize technology and innovation to transform the existing market.
+Disruptors change the actual product or service being sold.
+Disruptor brands ignore the market leader.

 Multiproduct branding strategy

 Multiproduct branding strategy is when a company uses one name across all its products in a product class.
 When the company's trade name is used, multiproduct branding is also known as corporate branding, family branding or umbrella branding.
 Examples of companies that use corporate branding are Microsoft, Samsung, Apple, and Sony as the company's brand name is identical to their trade name.

 Other examples of multiproduct branding strategy include Virgin and Church & Dwight.
 Virgin, a multination conglomerate uses the punk-inspired, handwritten red logo with the iconic tick for all its products ranging from airlines, hot air balloons, telecommunication to healthcare.
 Church & Dwight, a manufacturer of household products displays the Arm & Hammer family brand name for all its products containing baking soda as the main ingredient.
 A multiproduct branding strategy has many advantages.
 It capitalizes on brand equity as consumers that have a good experience with the product will in turn pass on this positive opinion to supplementary objects in the same product class as they share the same name.
 Consequently, the multiproduct branding strategy makes product line extension possible.